Picnic Land Sets US Record for Longest Picnic Blanket

 WPF: Celebrating 11 Years in Support of the Parks

 Since October 31, 2012, the Waterfront Parks Foundation (WPF) has worked with St. Petersburg’s Parks & Recreation Department to protect, preserve and promote our spectacular, award-winning, waterfront parks in downtown St. Petersburg, which run along Tampa Bay from the north at Coffee Pot Park (1st Street and 30th Ave.
 NE) to Lassing Park (Beach Drive and 22nd Ave.
 SE), just south of downtown.
-We also coordinate with other local groups in this effort, including the Petersburg City Council, Preserve the ‘Burg, Tampa Bay Watch, Byrne Ocean Conservation/Water Warrior Alliance and the neighborhood associations in which our waterfront parks are located.
+We also coordinate with other local groups in this effort.
+These groups include the Petersburg City Council, Preserve the ‘Burg, Tampa Bay Watch, Byrne Ocean Conservation/Water Warrior Alliance and the neighborhood associations in which our waterfront parks are located.

 WPF Projects